 Jordan is right now facing economic challenges such as poverty and unemployment, however, it has immense potential for tourism.
 Now the government is developing its tourism industry, which has become an essential player in its economy.

 Jordan is located in the rugged desert of the northern Arabian Peninsula.
 The young country occupies an ancient land, which has marks of many civilizations on it.
 It is bounded by Syria to the north, Iraq to the east, Saudi Arabia to the southeast and south, and Israel and West Bank to the west.

-At about 400m below sea level, the Dead Sea, located in the northwest of Jordan is the lowest point on earth and undoubtedly the uniquest feature of the country.
-It also has a coastline of 26 km on the Gulf of Aqaba in the south west, where Al-Aqabah, the only port of the country is located.
+At about 400m below sea level, the Dead Sea, located in the northwest of Jordan is the lowest point on earth and undoubtedly the unique feature of the country.
+It also has a coastline of 26 km on the Gulf of Aqaba in the southwest, where Al-Aqabah, the only port of the country is located.

 Suggested Read: Petra Caves In Jordan: A Rose-Red City Half As Old As Time

 2. How’s the weather of Jordan?